WNGZ (AM)

 WNGZ (1490 kHz) is an AM radio station licensed to serve Watkins Glen, New York.
 The station is owned by Seven Mountains Media.
-The station, which has historically been prone to numerous format changes in the past decade, previously carried a classic country format.
+The AM station first signed on in 1968 and has undergone numerous call letter and format changes since 1990.
+From 2014 to 2020 the AM station carried a classic country format.

 FM translators

 The following FM translators simulcast WNGZ and are used in the station branding.
 It also provides high fidelity stereophonic sound for the format.